vuw-research-computing/raapoi-docs/docs/training/gaussian.md

 less test0397.log
 ```

-Press `Q` to Quit the less program
+Press `q` to Quit the less program

 That's it!
 You have successfully submitted and run a Gaussian job on a HPC cluster using Slurm.